 As your baby passes through your birth canal during labour, it will come into contact with these microorganisms, which will coat the surface of your baby’s skin, eyes as well as the inside of your baby’s mouth.

 This provides the first beneficial organisms your baby will come into contact with and is the beginning of a whole cycle of health-giving properties for your baby’s future wellbeing.

 Unfortunately however not everyone has the option of giving birth naturally.
 Many women know beforehand that they will have to have a Caesarean.

 In these situations there is the option of ‘Vaginal Seeding’.

 This involves the insertion of a moistened sterile swab into the mother’s vagina and left in place for an hour before sealing in a sterile plastic bag.

 Immediately after birth, this swab is used to wipe the baby’s mouth, eyes, face and skin so that the baby doesn’t miss out on those beneficial microbiota.

 It is important to discuss this with the person who will deliver your baby to make sure you are a good candidate for vaginal seeding.
 If you have tested positive for Group B Streptococcus (GBS), you will not be able to do this.

-- Skin-to-skin contact – holding your baby close, so your baby is in direct contact with your bare skin – is also extremely important for the health of your newborn baby.
+Skin-to-skin contact – holding your baby close, so your baby is in direct contact with your bare skin – is also extremely important for the health of your newborn baby.
 This is called ‘Kangaroo Mother Care’ – and has been proven to be beneficial especially for premature babies.